TheRenegadeCoder/sample-programs-website/docs/projects/sleep-sort/python/index.md

 {% endraw %}

-Sleep Sort in Python was written by:
+[Sleep Sort](https://sampleprograms.io/projects/sleep-sort) in [Python](https://sampleprograms.io/languages/python) was written by:

+- Jeremy Grifski
 - aymaneMx

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
 The solution was first committed on Oct 02 2020 02:28:25.
 As a result, documentation below may be outdated.